influx6/groundlayer/README.md

-# Void
+# Groundlayer

 [![GoDoc](https://img.shields.io/badge/api-reference-blue.svg?style=flat-square)](https://godoc.org/github.com/influx6/groundlayer)

-Web application development with a twist of disappearing templates.
+Opinionated web application library with a twist of disappearing templates.

+Groundlayer combines the best ideas into a small but powerful library capable of building performing server-rendered applications with ease.
+It's the culmination of all ideas running through my head for years, each learnt through playing with different technologies.

 ## Getting